"Shelvey has the height, looks, vocal charm and stage presence..."

 "Shelvey possesses a warmly resonant baritone that was well suited to our hero – clear, distinct diction and a velvety tone allowed the audience to hang on every word."

 Born in Liverpool, Dan Shelvey has recently graduated from the opera course at the Guildhall School of Music and Drama where he is supported by the GSMD, the Countess of Munster Musical Trust and Musicians Benevolent.
 Before attending the GSMD, Dan graduated from the Royal Northern College of Music with a first-class degree.
-In September he joins the National Opera Studio.
+He is currently studying at the National Opera Studio.

 Dan is winner of the Richard Van Allan prize 2015, the Robin Kay 2013 Memorial Prize for Opera and the 2012 Frederick Cox Award for Singing, and was awarded second place in the Elizabeth Harwood Memorial Prize for Singers 2013.